 During the whole production process, some professional computer technicians and mechanics intervened and helped.
 Without knowing the feasibility and success rate at all, all intervening professionals took a serious attitude to complete this process, a process of transition from high technology to low technology, from digital technology to simple machinery.

-The final result was that the cotton-candy machine has been made, but because the rotation speed and heating temperature of the hard disk are not up to the standard, the machine has no practical function.
-So, is the original video absurd or poetic?
-Perhaps in our real life, the difference between absurd and poetic is no longer important.
+The final result was: the cotton candy machine was indeed made, but because the hard drive's rotation speed and heating temperature were completely below the standard, this machine had no practical functions.
+So, is the original online video real or fake, absurd or poetic?
+Perhaps in our real life, the difference between the two is not important anymore.
+So this work was named

 , and the two-month performance-based production process is the work itself.

 项目记录片 Documentary of the whole process, 12’6’’, 2012

 This work is a performance that lasted for two months.
 I was more like a director throughout the process, directed a production which was without functional output.

 There were countless technical problems and obstacles during the production, some of which were unsolvable.
 For example, a computer expert once pointed out that the rotational speed of the hard disk was far below the rotational speed of the cotton candy machine, so the video on the Internet might be fake.
 But after he understood my intentions, he continued to study how to approach the final goal as much as possible.The same went for other technicians and friends who helped me.
 Without knowing the feasibility and success rate at all, everyone is serious and professional to complete each detail.
 This seriousness made the entire production process even more absurd.